The E-Tech range has a new member and it’s the turn of the large van Renault Master E-Tech to be electrified and rebranded.

 Standard features on the Start models include manual air conditioning, a multi-function trip computer and a DAB digital radio with Bluetooth.

 Advanced trim level models get a more luxurious driver's seat that is fully adjustable, rear parking sensors, and automatic headlights and wipers amongst the options.

 You van see the full Advance trim level here:

 Driving the Renault Master E-Tech is like driving any large van, that’s to say it is quiet with a better ride than its diesel equivalent.
 That’s because the weight of the batteries is spread across the length of the van and low down beneath the chassis.
 That not only means the loadspace is unchanged from the diesel vans with no additional loading height either, but it actually improves the handling because of the lower centre of gravity.
 As a result the Master E-Tech drives very well.
 The suspension is still firm but you get a lot of feedback through the steering.

 There’s some road noise, and you can hear a bit of wind whizzing past the A-pillar when you get closer to its 55mph top speed but it’s not overly distracting or annoying.

 To help improve range, there’s an Eco mode button located in the centre console of the dashboard.
 It limits the power of the large van, making the acceleration less severe and ultimately preserving the range.
-If you’ve got a heavy right foot, it’s a good idea to use it, but it does dull down the Master’s performance by around 25% which for a large van, possibly with a heavy load, makes a big difference – especially as the Master E-Tech only has a 57kWh motor, the equivalent to 76hp.
+If you’ve got a heavy right foot then it’s a good idea to use it, but it does dull down the Master’s performance by around 25%.
+For a large van, possibly with a heavy load, that makes a big difference – especially as the Master E-Tech only has a 57kWh motor, the equivalent to 76hp.